 The thing is, Keeping Up With The Kardashians is only a small facet of the gigantic gem that makes up the Kardashian empire.
 Thanks to social media, the public can follow a celebrity's actions in real time.
 The Kardashians were early adopters of Twitter, Instagram, and Snapchat, developing a wide cross-section of followers ready to lap up their every move.
 I am one of them.
 I know all about Kim's obsession with Snapchat filters, Kourtney's sexy nude Mother's Day shoot, and Khloé's endless workouts.
 I know what salads they like, how tall they are, and what shows they're currently watching.

 But even beyond that, I can tell you all about that time Kim shot a music video half naked while Kris told her she was doing amazing.
 Or the time she was taking selfies while the family was driving Khloé to jail, the intimate details of her Paris robbery, and the exact wording of Taylor Swift's phone call to Kanye.
-I have spent more time than I care to admit theorizing about Khloe and Lamar's relationship status.
+I have spent more time than I care to admit theorising about Khloe and Lamar's relationship status.
 I can even name several of Rob Kardashian's Arthur George sock designs.

 All of these moments have been touched on in various seasons of KUWTK, but that's irrelevant.
 I am aware of all these things because the Kardashians live their lives as constant performance art.
 Everything they do is reality TV, and that's how the media covers them.
 No tweet is off-limits, no quote too personal — their very existence is newsworthy.
 And that's not counting the hundreds of memes based on the show used every day to express very basic human emotions.